Kennedy Meadows, California

 I’ve always had a thing for paper maps.
 Tactile, tangible, they speak, oh, the journeys we will have together, of endless squiggly lines and deserted mountaintops.
 Ever since my first ride across the United States done with xeroxed pages of a Rand McNally Road Atlas of North America, that 5000-miles-in-9-days experience has stayed with me, even thirty years later.
 Each morning, I pulled out my highlighter and traced out the planned route, then slid the new piece of copy paper into a Ziploc bag, and scotch taped it to my fuel tank.
 Each fuel stop over the course of 5000 miles, I had to peel back the Ziploc bag to fill up the gas tank, then reattach the Ziploc bag, with even more layers of scotch tape, laden with layers of copy paper of the Western United States.

 Fast-forward a few years, a few decades, still staring at a 2-dimensional paper map, this time headed for the Southern Sierra Nevada.
 I had learned there was another mountain pass in the Southern Sierra Nevada Range.
 Carson, Ebbetts, Sonora, Tioga, get all the attention, we’re done, right?
 My paper map showed a narrow, thin line, on par with what could be a dirt road.
 And, I had learned of a place called the Domeland Wilderness, it had wilderness in the title, and it led to a place known as Kennedy Meadows.
-A community so remote, they didn’t even have electricity and phone services only arrived a few years ago.
+A community so remote, they don’t even have electricity and phone services only arrived a few years ago.
 The only logical thing to do was ride in that general direction to check it out.

 Sherman Pass Rd climbs to a 9200 ft summit in the Southern Sierra